MinteFino/sports-stats-tracker/backend/README.md

 2. Create a `.env` file in the backend directory

-3. In the backend directory you can run:
+3. In the backend directory, you can run:

 npm run dev